Former Tottenham & England striker Defoe retires at 39 with 162 Premier League goals to his name

 A man that earned 57 caps for his country, while finding the target on 20 occasions for the Three Lions, had most recently been taking in a second stint at Sunderland.

-He has, however, decided that the time has come to hang up his boots, with one of the most reliable finishers of the modern era walking with 162 Premier League goals to his name.
+He has, however, decided that the time has come to hang up his boots, with one of the most reliable finishers of the modern era having scored 162 Premier League goals.

 Editors' Picks